 How to find cheap flights to Reykjavik

-It might be 8 hours away, but with Skyscanner.co.il you can find cheap flights to Reykjavik despite the distance.
-We will search hundreds of online travel agents and airlines, and show you the best deals to Reykjavik we have found on the web, direct and via stopovers.
+Looking for a once in a lifetime trip?
+Why not visiting Iceland?
+At Skyscanner Israel, you can find cheap flights to Reykjavik despite the distance.
+We will search hundreds of online travel agents and airlines, and show you the best deals to Reykjavik we have found on the web.

 Airports with direct flights to Reykjavik

-Direct cheap flights to Reykjavik depart from Ben Gurion Airport.
+Flights to Reykjavik via stopovers depart from Ben Gurion Airport TLV near Tel Aviv.